Obama takes on role of America's pitchman at German trade show

 "It reminds me of Spiderman," Obama said.
 "Does it have any earthbound application?"

-At the Siemens booth, Chief Executive Joe Kaeser presented Obama with a pair of golf clubs designed using the company's software, a nod to the president's favourite weekend pastime.
+At the Siemens booth, Chief Executive Joe Kaeser presented Obama with a pair of golf clubs designed using the company's software, a nod to the president's favorite weekend pastime.

 "I'm going to teach Angela how to play," Obama said before posing for a photo.